 You might also want to consider getting a smaller vehicle or a hybrid.
 Or even better, you can get an electric car or hydrogen fuel cell.

-Those individuals that really like to travel will want to think about decreasing their need to fly.
+Those individuals that like to travel will want to think about decreasing their need to fly.

-When it comes to going shorter distances, if you can drive then you should.
-This decreases the need to take a plane and decreases the gases that they are releasing.
+When it comes to going shorter distances, if you can drive, then you should.
+This decreases the need to take a plane and reduces the gases that they are releasing.

 It would also be a good idea to think about walking or using a bicycle whenever possible.
 Keep in mind that this is also beneficial for your health.

-Of course, public transit is another great option and it will likely decrease commuting times.
-In fact, the chances of fatal accidents are significantly less in public transit.
+Of course, public transit is another excellent option, and it will likely decrease commuting times.
+In fact, the chances of fatal accidents are significantly less in public transportation.

-Sharing rides with others can also help decrease the amount of vehicles that are on the road, and will help decrease greenhouse gas emissions.
+Sharing rides with others can also help decrease the number of vehicles that are on the road and will help lower greenhouse gas emissions.

 There is plenty of information on this site that will offer you other ways to help stop climate change.

-While you research this you will find that there are a great number of things that you can easily do in your home to further decrease greenhouse gases.
+While you research this, you will find that there are a significant number of things that you can easily do in your home to further decrease greenhouse gases.

-If you really are concerned about the environment, you will want to review what is out there.
-You could learn a lot and could make some very effective decisions to reduce your carbon footprint.
+If you are concerned about the environment, you will want to review what is out there.
+You could learn a lot and could make some beneficial decisions to reduce your carbon footprint.